nexiality/documentation/expressions/CSVexpression.md

 As popular as CSV has been since
 <a href="https://en.wikipedia.org/wiki/FORTRAN#FORTRAN_77" class="external-link" target="_nexial_external">FORTRAN 77</a>
 (yes, 1978), it might surprise some to know that there isn't yet a standard for it.
+The closet of a standard would be
+<a href="https://tools.ietf.org/html/rfc4180" class="external-link" target="_nexial_external">RFC 4180</a>,
-The closet of a standard would be [`RFC 4180`](https://tools.ietf.org/html/rfc4180), which is a proposal and a formalization of CSV as a specification, but not yet accepted as specification.
+which is a proposal and a formalization of CSV as a specification, but not yet accepted as specification.
 As such, there are many, and some subtle, variations out there and many are staunchly supported by technology communities and companies alike.
 The most popular varieties of CVS would be:

 - **Excel CSV** - the CSV format produced by Microsoft Excel when using its Export functionality.
 In essence, such CSV file format: